The PC laboratories in Polly Vacher provided by the Department of Computer Science are

 - Virtual reality facility including special hardware such as

 - EMOTIV Insight EEG device (donation by an alumnus)

-- Specialist wireless provision also allows additional local networking to support specific activities, for example, connectivity to mobile robots.
+- The specialist wireless provision also allows additional local networking to support specific activities, for example, connectivity to mobile robots.

 We are generally flexible and support students individually providing hardware and software depending on the needs of projects.